nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-03-time_value_of_money_section.md

 <b>➤ Try it out! </b> <a href="/tools/calculator/future-value/" target="_blank">Use Business Initiative's FREE Future Value Calculator</a>
 </p>

-### 🔑  Net Present Value (NPV):
+<h3><a href="/time-value-of-money/net-present-value/" target="_blank">🔑  Net Present Value (NPV):</a></h3>

 NPV is a financial metric used to evaluate the profitability of an investment or project.

 It calculates the difference between the present value of cash inflows and outflows over a period of time and helps determine if an investment is worthwhile.

 A positive NPV indicates a profitable investment, while a negative NPV suggests a loss.

+<a href="/time-value-of-money/net-present-value/" target="_blank">Learn more...</a>

 <p>
 <b>➤ Try it out! </b> <a href="/tools/calculator/net-present-value/" target="_blank">Use Business Initiative's FREE Net Present Value Calculator</a>